Luxtoday

 How to translate documents when moving to Luxembourg

-In this article we will talk about the necessary documents in Luxembourg, which of them should be translated, when and how.
+In this article we will talk about the necessary documents in Luxembourg, which documents you need, when to seek the help of sworn translators and when notarization isn't required.

 Last time updated